-We tested our Vision by consulting our stakeholders, partners, Friends groups, and users through a community conversation in February 2015.
+We have tested our draft Vision by consulting our stakeholders, partners, Friends groups, and users through a community conversation in February 2015.
 The feedback we received gave the vision broad support, with some amendments made in response to the conversation findings.
 The amended vision was approved in March 2015 by the Staffordshire and Stoke on Trent Joint Archive Committee.
-During 2016-2017 we tested and piloted activities for the development of the Stafffordshire History Centre.
-We also consulted extensively.
-The detailed plans for delivery can be found in the Activity Plan for the SHC project.